Where To Place Bets In Virginia

 Sports betting and casino gaming will have a minimum age requirement of 21.
 Anyone 21 or above will be able to play at Virginia’s casinos or on the state’s sports betting sites.

 Yes, but not every form of online gambling is available yet.
 Virginia legalized sports betting in July, and the Virginia lottery finalized regulations in September.
-Now it’s a waiting game as the state reviews license applications.
 The first sports betting app launched on January 21, 2021.

-Sports betting, horse race betting, and online lottery remain the only internet gaming options for Virginians.
+Sports betting, horse race betting, and online lottery are the other internet gaming options for Virginians.
 Online casino gaming is not legal in the state.

 Yes.
 The Virginia Lottery was created in 1987 and sold its first ticket in 1988.
 The Virginia Lottery benefits the state’s education programs.